sethfrand/sethfrand.github.io/about.md

 - Foreign Languages (Russian, Polish, Chinese)
 - Deep Learning
 - Artificial Intelligence
+- RAG

 ## Goals

 Describe what you hope to achieve through your data science journey:

-- Short-term learning objectives
-- Long-term career aspirations
-- Types of problems you want to solve
+- I hope to combine the fields of data science and cybersecurity to help protect national security.
+- I want to develop skills that will allow me to analyze large datasets to find patterns and insights

 ## Interests and Hobbies